 7. Wander Around the Hazrat Imam Complex

-The Hazrat Imam Complex is a small area where several mosques and madrasas are in close proximity.
-Plus there is a huge mosque currently being built right next door.
+The library of oriental manuscripts is a small area where several mosques and madrasas are in close proximity.
+Plus, there is a huge mosque currently being built right next door.
 It’s awesome to stroll around this complex, admiring the architecture of these beautiful structures.

 The Barakhan Madrasah is the most impressive building in the complex.
 Anyone can enter the inner courtyard (no head covering required) and the classrooms have been transformed into small shops selling traditional Uzbekistan souvenirs.
 Don’t miss it during your stay in Tashkent!